mcollina/autocannon/README.md

 * `client.setHeaders(headers)`: Used to modify the headers of the request this client iterator is currently on. `headers` should be an `Object`, or `undefined` if you want to remove your headers.
 * `client.setBody(body)`: Used to modify the body of the request this client iterator is currently on. `body` should be a `String` or `Buffer`, or `undefined` if you want to remove the body.
-* `client.setHeadersAndBody(headers, body)`: Used to modify the both the headers and body this client iterator is currently on.`headers` and `body` should take the same form as above.
+* `client.setHeadersAndBody(headers, body)`: Used to modify both the headers and body this client iterator is currently on. `headers` and `body` should take the same form as above.
-* `client.setRequest(request)`: Used to modify the both the entire request that this client iterator is currently on.
+* `client.setRequest(request)`: Used to modify the entire request that this client iterator is currently on.
 Can have `headers`, `body`, `method`, or `path` as attributes.
 Defaults to the values passed into the autocannon instance when it was created. `Note: call this when modifying multiple request values for faster encoding`
 * `client.setRequests(newRequests)`: Used to overwrite the entire requests array that was passed into the instance on initiation. `Note: call this when modifying multiple requests for faster encoding`

 ### `Client` events